 Minors who are 16-17 can work up to eight hours on non-school days.
 On school days, they can work up to four hours.

 In most cases, a minor in California will need to provide a work permit to work.

 9. Paid sick leave

 Paid sick leave laws vary from state to state.
 California’s paid sick leave law was established in 2015.

 All employers must provide paid sick leave to employees who work for them for at least 30 days.
 Air carrier companies and employers with collective bargaining agreements with employees do not have to offer sick leave to employees.

 California employees can use paid sick leave for preventative care or diagnosis, care or treatment of a health condition, or for time after being a victim of domestic violence, sexual assault, or stalking.
 Employees can also use paid sick leave to take care of a family member with one of these issues.

 Employees earn one hour of paid sick leave for every 30 hours of work they complete.
-Employers can set a maximum accrual limit at 24 hours per year.
+Employers can set a maximum accrual limit of 48 hours per year and a usage limit of 24 hours per year.

 Under California law, employers must allow employees to carry over their accrued sick time from year to year.